← Back to all blogs

 Without that discipline, AI portfolios expand faster than they mature.

-The governance switch
+The AI governance switch

 Most organisations fund AI like a playground but expect it to perform like pavement.